Timdawson264/s2i-hugo/README.md

 | s2i/bin/save-artifacts | No        | Script for incremental builds that saves the built artifacts |
 | test/run               | No        | Test script for the builder image                            |
 | test/test-app          | Yes       | Test application source code                                 |

-#### Dockerfile
-Create a *Dockerfile* that installs all of the necessary tools and libraries that are needed to build and run our application.
-This file will also handle copying the s2i scripts into the created image.

-#### S2I scripts

-##### assemble
-Create an *assemble* script that will build our application, e.g.:
-- build python modules
-- bundle install ruby gems
-- setup application specific configuration

-The script can also specify a way to restore any saved artifacts from the previous image.

-##### run
-Create a *run* script that will start the application.

 ##### save-artifacts (optional)
 Create a *save-artifacts* script which allows a new build to reuse content from a previous version of the application image.